+353-1-416-8900REST OF WORLD

 • ID: 5976924

-The Canada Media Landscape Report provides an overview of the television and telecommunications market in relation to sports broadcasting in Canada today, with top-level data and detailed forecasts of key indicators up to 2028.
-The report analyses the television, SVOD, mobile handset and residential fixed-line broadband sectors, as well as a review of major sports media rights.
+The Canada Media Landscape Report provides an overview of the television, SVOD and telecommunications market in relation to sports broadcasting in Canada today, with top-level data and detailed forecasts of key indicators up to 2029.
+The report analyses the television, mobile handset and residential fixed-line broadband sectors, as well as a review of major sports media rights.

 Scope

-• Canada had an estimated 22.2 million subscription video-on-demand (SVOD) accounts at the end of 2023.
-Canada’s SVOD accounts are expected to grow at a CAGR of 3.9% over the forecast period, reaching 26.9 million in 2028.
+• Canada had an estimated 23.8 million subscription video-on-demand (SVOD) accounts at the end of 2024.
+Canada’s SVOD accounts are expected to grow at a CAGR of 3.1% over the forecast period, reaching 27.8 million in 2029.
+The growth will be supported by the convenience of on-demand viewing, personalised recommendations, and the ability to watch on various devices, in addition to competitive pricing and options for French-language content.

-• Total mobile subscriptions in Canada reached an estimated 45.0 million in 2023.
-Over the 2023-2028 forecast period, mobile operators will add a combined 10.2 million mobile subscribers at a CAGR of 4.2%, bringing the country’s total mobile subscriptions to 55.3 million in 2028.
+• Total mobile subscriptions in Canada reached an estimated 48.5 million in 2024.
+Over the 2024-2029 forecast period, mobile operators will add a combined 12.4 million mobile subscribers at a CAGR of 4.7%, bringing the country’s total mobile subscriptions to 60.9 million in 2029.
+The growth is supported by an increase in M2M/IoT and smartphone connections.

 Reasons to Buy

-• This Sports Broadcasting Media Report offers a thorough, forward-looking analysis of the Canadian television and telecommunications markets, and service providers in a concise format to help executives build proactive and profitable growth strategies.
+• This Sports Broadcasting Media Report offers a thorough, forward-looking analysis of the Canadian television, SVOD and telecommunications markets, and service providers in a concise format to help executives build proactive and profitable growth strategies.

-• Accompanying the analyst’s Forecast products, the report examines the assumptions and drivers behind ongoing and upcoming trends in the Canada pay-TV, SVOD, mobile handset and residential fixed broadband markets, including the evolution of service provider market shares.
+• Accompanying the analyst’s Forecast products, the report examines the assumptions and drivers behind ongoing and upcoming trends in Canada's pay-TV, SVOD, mobile handset and residential fixed broadband markets, including the evolution of service provider market shares.

 Table of Contents